Methodology

 This hub gives the new compliance pages a shared landing point, keeps them separate from generic shipping explainers, and reduces overlap with country-specific sanctions coverage already in the repo.

 To pressure-test this assumption, review Secondary Sanctions Explained for Commodity and Shipping Markets and Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps.
-This keeps the sanctions and export controls workflow tied to multi-page evidence rather than single-source interpretation.
+This is where the site's cluster structure becomes useful: compare mechanism, market effect, and portfolio impact.

 Contextual next steps for sanctions and export controls: Secondary Sanctions Explained for Commodity and Shipping Markets; Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps; Shadow Fleet Explained: Tankers, Safety, and Enforcement Limits; Critical Minerals Export Controls Explained: From Gallium to Rare Earths; War Risk Insurance Explained: How Shipping Premiums Reprice Trade.
 Use this sequence to validate assumptions before adjusting allocations.

-- Secondary Sanctions Explained for Commodity and Shipping Markets - decision path 1 for sanctions and export controls research.
+- Secondary Sanctions Explained for Commodity and Shipping Markets - complementary read 1 for sanctions and export controls.

-- Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps - decision path 2 for sanctions and export controls research.
+- Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps - complementary read 2 for sanctions and export controls.

-- Shadow Fleet Explained: Tankers, Safety, and Enforcement Limits - decision path 3 for sanctions and export controls research.
+- Shadow Fleet Explained: Tankers, Safety, and Enforcement Limits - complementary read 3 for sanctions and export controls.

-- Critical Minerals Export Controls Explained: From Gallium to Rare Earths - decision path 4 for sanctions and export controls research.
+- Critical Minerals Export Controls Explained: From Gallium to Rare Earths - complementary read 4 for sanctions and export controls.

-- War Risk Insurance Explained: How Shipping Premiums Reprice Trade - decision path 5 for sanctions and export controls research.
+- War Risk Insurance Explained: How Shipping Premiums Reprice Trade - complementary read 5 for sanctions and export controls.

 FAQ